 Description Approximate Completion Date Rate of methylmercury degradation by existing transgenic fish is quantified by mass spectrometry.
 December 31, 2025 Rate of methylmercury volatilization is improved through iterative engineering.
-December 31, 2026 Impact of methylmercury bioremediation through the food chain is modeled and quantified in May 31, 2027 laboratory experiments
+December 31, 2026 Impact of methylmercury bioremediation through the food chain is quantified in laboratory experiments.
+May 31, 2027 Technical report which organizes final project data May 31, 2027